INP: Industrial and Applied Psychology Courses

 3 sh (may not be repeated for credit)

-Examines both the theory and practice of Training and Development in organizations.
-Provides students with a working knowledge of the industrial psychology model of training the adult learner (i.e., assessing training needs, developing training programs, delivering training programs, and evaluating the success of training interventions).
-Also explores theories of learning and motivation and post-training strategies for enhancing the success of a training program.
+This course examines the theory and practice of training and development in organizations.
+This course provides students with a working knowledge of the industrial psychology model of training the adult learner (i.e., assessing training needs, developing training programs, delivering training programs, and evaluating the success of training interventions).
+This course also explores theories of learning and motivation and post-training strategies for enhancing the success of a training program.

 INP 6385 Group Dynamics in Organizations